Interventional Radiology

 • Inform our clinic if you are on blood thinners, have a joint infection, are pregnant or breastfeeding, have any allergies to medications.

-During the procedure
+During the Procedure

 • You will be positioned so the joint is easy to access

-• the area will be cleaned and sterilized
+• The area will be cleaned and sterilized

-• a cool gel will be applied to the skin, and an ultrasound probe will be used to visualise a path to the joint
+• A cool gel will be applied to the skin, and an ultrasound probe will be used to visualise a path to the joint

-• a thin needle will be inserted into the joint
+• A thin needle will be inserted into the joint

-• the medication will be slowly injected
+• The medication will be slowly injected

-• a bandage will be placed over the site
+• A bandage will be placed over the site

-• the procedure usually takes 15 to 30 mins
+• The procedure usually takes 15 to 30 mins

-After the procedure
+After the Procedure

 • You may feel relief right away (from the anaesthetic) or within a few days (from the steroid)